Francisca-Heii/milestone1-project/README.md

 Hi there!

 This project is about building a static front-end Portifolio Website.
-The goal of the application is to display my education, skills, work history, to grow my professional network and also serve to as a personal brand.The key primarily user of the website is the recruiter.
-Although other people can visit the site if catches their interest.
+The goal of the application is to showcase my education, skills, work history, to grow my professional network and also serve as my personal brand.
+Addition to that is to let others reach out if need arise.
+The key primarily user of the website are recruiters.
+Although other people can visit the site if it catches their interest.
 The website allows potential recruiters to see my work, what I am capable of, what are my strengths and work history.
 This gives them a better understanding of how I may fit in with their vision or existing company culture.
 This website also tries to address the convinience to share my work as more people are added to the interview panel.The website features home, about me page, portifolio and contact page.

-## UX
+### UX

 The key users for the site are recruiters, searching to recruit a suitable developer for the job available.
-Another goal is the ability to easily add and update new projects when completed,skills and acomplishement to my website to keep it up to date.
-The recruiter can always re-visit the website at a later stage to check what new skills, or projects are added to the website since they last visited.
+My website make me available, searchable and let's potential recruiters find me the moment they use the a serach engine or scanning through developer's application.
+Another goal is the ability to easily add and update new projects when completed,skills and acomplishement to my website to keep it up to date and recruiters can always re-visit the website at a later stage to check what new skills, or projects are added to the website since they last visited.

 ### Visitors to the website want to achive the following:
 * To easily navigate around the developer’s website.
 * To find out what skills set the developer has and the projects they have worked on.
-* To find out the developer’s work history.
+* To find out about the developer’s work history.
 * To read about the developer's bio.
 * To be able to re-visit the website to check if, is there anything new added to the developer’s website.
 * To see if the developer is on any social media platforms where they can connect with them.